mgoldenbe/search-framework/mainpage.md

     + Using policy-based design (See \ref s-policy).
 - Enable easy production of examples that can be used to teach heuristic search to students.

-The framework is written in `C++11` to take advantage of both the expression power and the performance-related characteristics of this language.
+The framework is written in the `C++11` standard of `C++` to take advantage of both the expression power and the performance-related characteristics of this language.

 # Foundation principles {#s-principles}
 ## Flexibility vs. efficiency {#s-flexibility-efficiency}